cypress-io/cypress/cypress/v1.0/documentation/1-Commands/11-dblclick.md

 # Options

-Pass in an options object to change the default behavior of the command.
+Pass in an options object to change the default behavior of `cy.dblclick`.

 **cy.dblclick(*options* )**